inside top of book cover

 Digitaria divaricatissima (R. Br.)
 Highes

 39b Racemes with spikelets not as above; spikelets close and overlapping.
 Lower spikelet of each pair, hairy, oblong, 2.2-3.5 mm in length.
 Both glumes about as long as spikelet or second a little less.
 Ligule fimbriate.
 Stolons and stems hairy, leaf blades rough (scaberulous) on both sides. { Perennial, densely tufted grass between 1 and 4 ft (35-140 cm) tall.
 A popular pasture grass on Hawai‘i Island.
-Pangola grass [HAW - NAT] (see also [52a])
+Pangola grass [HAW - NAT] [FAC] (see also [52a])

 Digitaria eriantha Steud.